Traces on Module Categories over Fusion Categories: Module Traces

 \item $\Theta$ is non-degenerate: the pairing

 is non-degenerate for all $m,n \in \Cat{M}$. \end{definitionlist} If furthermore \begin{definitionlist} \item $\Theta$ is $\Cat{C}$-compatible: for all $c \in \Cat{C}$, $m \in \Cat{M}$,

 \end{definitionlist} then $\Theta$ is called a $\Cat{C}$-module trace or module trace if the category $\Cat{C}$ is clear from the context.
 We sometimes write $(\MC, \Theta^{\Cat{M}})$ for a module category with module trace. \end{definition} The notion of a trace on a linear category is well-known and a category with a trace is also called a Calabi-Yau category, see e.g. \cite[Sec.
 2]{Cost}. \begin{remark} \begin{remarklist} \item The notion of a module trace is a generalisation of the trace on a pivotal fusion category.
 Indeed, consider $\Cat{C}$ as a left module category over itself.
-The right trace $\tr^{R}: \End_{\Cat{C}}(c) \rr \C$ induces a canonical module trace on $\Cat{C}$.
-The right trace is symmetric and the compatibility of the duality with the tensor product yields equation (\ref{eq:Theta-C-module}).
+The left trace $\tr^{L}: \End_{\Cat{C}}(c) \rr \C$ induces a canonical module trace on $\Cat{C}$.
+The left trace is symmetric and the compatibility of the duality with the tensor product yields equation (\ref{eq:Theta-C-module}).
 For the non-degeneracy, note that the argument in the proof of \cite[Lemma \Rmnum{2}.4.2.3]{Tur} can be extended to the case of pivotal fusion categories, see also Lemma \ref{lemma:general-trace-ses}.
-The semisimplicity of $\Cat{C}$ is crucial at this point and for this reason we restrict attention to fusion categories and do not consider more general tensor categories.
+The semisimplicity of $\Cat{C}$ is crucial at this point and for this reason we restrict attention to fusion categories in this work, see \cite{Pivthree} for a generalization to more general tensor categories.

 \item For any given trace $\Theta$ on $\Cat{M}$ and non-zero number $z \in \C$ the linear maps $z \cdot \Theta_{m}$ define another trace denoted $z \cdot \Theta$.
 If $\Theta$ is a module trace then $z \cdot \Theta$ is again a module trace.
 We will show in Section \ref{subsection:Characterization-module-trace} that module traces are unique up to such rescalings. \end{remarklist} \end{remark} We introduce a graphical notation for module traces: